oadultradeepfield/olympliance-frontend/README.md

 1. Add push notifications for new comments and followed threads, plus a real-time user moderation dashboard with WebSocket.
 2. Make the forum a PWA for offline use and push notifications.
 3. Implement lightweight automatic moderation to detect and flag abusive language for review.
+4. Implement Redis as a caching layer alongside PostgreSQL to enable automated caching and achieve faster performance for read-heavy operations.

 ## 2. Table of Contents